-They are very essential in the field of irrigation.
-Relationship between Delta, Duty, Base Period is given below after definition.
+Relationship between Delta, Duty, Base Period is given below after definitions.

 The duty of water is the relationship between the volume of water and the area of land it matures.
 It may be defined as the area of land (in hectares) irrigated for full growth of given crop by a supply of 1 m3lsec of water continuously during the entire base period of the crop.
 Duty of water is generally expressed in hectare cumecs and is denoted by letter `D `mathematically,